 Overseas, it has driven the industry towards higher welfare practices from producers, retailers, hospitality and restaurants.
-Over 500 company commitments have been made to the BCC.
+Almost 600 company commitments have been made to the BCC.
 They are listed on ChickenWatch progress tracker (filter by issue ‘broiler’.)
 Overseas, this includes companies such as Nando’s, Pita Pit, KFC, Burger King, Nestlé, Starbucks, Subway and Pizza Hut.

 Who has signed the Better Chicken Commitment in New Zealand and Australia?

-In New Zealand, Domino’s, HelloFresh, My Food Bag and Swolefoods have so far signed the BCC and in Australia, it has been signed by Domino’s, Marley Spoon, Joe & the Juice and Open Farm.
+In New Zealand, Domino’s, HelloFresh, My Food Bag, Bird On A Wire, The Coffee Club, Columbus Coffee, Mexico and Swolefoods have so far signed the BCC and in Australia, it has been signed by Domino’s, Marley Spoon, Joe & the Juice and Open Farm.